Visitor Guides

 Martin Wildgoose

-19.4.24 – It is with much sadness that we record the death this month of Skye archaeologist Martin Wildgoose, whose compelling SUMMARY of Rubh' an Dùnain's unique history, has been, and will remain, an insightful and compelling analysis of this unique landscape.
+19.4.24 – With sadness we reported the death of Skye archaeologist Martin Wildgoose, whose compelling SUMMARY of Rubh’ an Dùnain’s unique history was, and will remain, an insightful and compelling analysis of this unique landscape.

 How we put Rubh’ an Dùnain back on the map